-He has also argued appeals in the Ontario Court of Appeal, the Federal Court of Appeal, and has appeared as counsel before the Supreme Court of Canada.
+He has also argued appeals in the Ontario Court of Appeal, the Federal Court of Appeal, and has appeared as counsel, on multiple occasions, in the Supreme Court of Canada.

 Trevor has also acted as counsel in a claim against the U.S. State Department and the State of Florida concerning a violation of the North American Free Trade Agreement.

 Trevor has developed a significant client base in the sports, entertainment and gaming industries.
 In the sports world, he has represented professional coaches and athletes, sports management firms, player agents, media personalities, sports teams and leagues, sporting facilities, and hockey publications.
 In the entertainment field, he has provided legal advice and representation to television networks, film and video companies, special effects companies, concert promoters, ticket distribution agents, entertainment facilities, theatre production companies, actors, singers, songwriters, recording artists and professional dancers.
 Trevor has also represented casino operators, gaming suppliers, and numerous charitable gaming organizations.